 Regardless of the season, sweet potatoes are always a versatile, healthy option for a colorful, filling meal.
-Not only are they beautiful, but they’re also loaded with fiber and nutrients, including beta-Carotene, vitamins A and C, and antioxidants.
-They can be grilled, baked sautéed, and prepared in a huge variety of dishes—as you’ll learn from perusing this list of 45 healthier recipes (featuring the sweet potato!) sourced from around the web .
+Not only are they beautiful, they’re also loaded with fiber and nutrients, including beta-carotene, vitamins A and C, and antioxidants.
+They can be grilled, baked, sautéed, and prepared in a huge variety of dishes—as you’ll learn from perusing this list of 45 healthier recipes sourced from around the web Effects of baking and boiling on the nutritional and antioxidant properties of sweet potato [Ipomoea batatas (L.) Lam.] cultivars.
+Dincer, C., Karaoglan, M., Erden, F., et al. Faculty of Engineering, Department of Food Engineering, Akdeniz University, Turkey.
+Plant Foods for Human Nutrition, 2011 Nov;66(4):341-7 .
 Read on and get cooking!

 Breakfast and Brunch

 Hummus just got even more exciting.
 The standard chickpea-tahini-olive oil recipe takes a turn on the wild side with the addition of garlic, sweet potato, Sriracha, nutmeg, and cinnamon.
 For an extra-sweet-potato-ey snack, pair this dip with the sweet potato crackers below.

 Wow your dinner guests with these adorable little bites packed with flavor (thanks to some pepper, red wine vinegar, and Dijon mustard) as well as protein from goat cheese, healthy fats from pecans and olive oil, and vitamins from sweet potatoes, celery, and shallots.